stanete/stanete.github.io/_posts/2020-06-22-feedback-canvas.md

 It takes around 5 minutes and its purpose is to compare how you perceive yourself with how others perceive you.
 The activity is very similar to a [Planning Poker](https://es.wikipedia.org/wiki/Planning_poker).
 Disclarimer.
 I'm just using Planning Poker as an example, please don't use it as a real tool in your day to day.
 Please.
 Please.

 Give a note from 1 to 5 for every feedback category.
+We in Creditas use the company principles and values.
+You should adapt it to your own context.

 3 means **as expected**, 1 means **hugely over expected** and 5 means **hugely under expected**.
 It’s rare to have a 1 and its rare to have a 5.
 Yourself and your team vote privately at the same time and then share it with everybody to compare the results.

 You could use [Mentimeter](https://www.mentimeter.com/) but I’m sure a Google Sheet would do too.

-### Compare the score for feedback categories
+### Compare the score

 Show the results of the category score and compare your results with the ones from your team.
+This score should reflect what you and your team just put in the retrospective board.

 ![My own](/images/feedback_canvas_mentimenter_myself.png) | ![My teams](/images/feedback_canvas_mentimenter_team.png)